Air pollution in Louisville is controlled by both laws and regulations.

 If you have problems viewing these regulations, please contact us.

-The Strategic Toxic Air Reduction (STAR) Program of the Louisville Metro Air Pollution Control District is a regulatory program to reduce harmful contaminants in the air we breathe, to better protect citizens’ health and enhance quality of life.
+The Strategic Toxic Air Reduction Program (STAR) is an Air Pollution Control District regulatory program to reduce harmful contaminants in the air we breathe, to better protect public health and enhance quality of life.

 Visit our STAR Program pages for more information on controlling toxic air pollution in Louisville.